Christian nationalists: Wanting to put God into US government

 "If God can overturn Roe versus Wade, he can do anything," he told his congregation in a spirited message recently, celebrating the end of federal abortion rights as an act of God.

-He wants the government to ban same-sex marriage because marriage between a man and a woman is "in the Bible."
-He says "Christians are going to have to get feisty," because the Left is winning.
+He wants the government to ban same-sex marriage because marriage between a man and a woman is "in the Bible".
+He says "Christians are going to have to get feisty" because the left is winning.
 "I'm just putting up a last-ditch effort to try to keep our country as Christian as possible."

 How fear of change triggered a movement

-PRRI's Jones says this fear of a cultural takeover by the Left is built on a bedrock of Christian nationalism - the belief that America was founded as a Christian nation and that the government should keep it that way.
+PRRI's Jones says this fear of a cultural takeover by the left is built on a bedrock of Christian nationalism - the belief that America was founded as a Christian nation and that the government should keep it that way.

 His polls find that about one third of Americans and half of Republicans say the US was designed by God to be a "promised land" for European Christians.
 "So when I talk about Christian nationalism in the US," he says, "I usually talk about white Christian nationalism."